-Students who achieve excellent results of over 90 in 10 units of study in the HSC are awarded the Premier’s Award by the New South Wales government.
-The most outstanding of these students may also be awarded the Australian Student Prize by the Commonwealth government.
-The T G Room award of the Mathematical Association of New South Wales is given to the student with the best score in the highest-level HSC mathematics examination.
+The New South Wales government grants the Premier ‘s Award to students who achieve outstanding grades of over 90 in 10 units of research in the HSC.
+The most promising of these students may also be rewarded by the Commonwealth government with the Australian Student Prize.
+The Mathematical Association of New South Wales’ T G Room award is given to the student with the best score in the HSC mathematics exam at the highest level.

-HSC results may also be used to calculate the Australian Tertiary Admission Rank (ATAR).
-Similar ranking processes used previously were called the UAI (Universities Admission Index) and the TER (Tertiary Entrance Rank).
-The ATAR is a separate ranking calculated by another body, the Universities Admissions Centre (UAC), and is used for determining university entrance.
-Since 1998 the university entrance rank has been issued separately from the HSC results in order to distinguish the two.
+In order to measure the Australian Tertiary Admission Rank (ATAR), HSC results can also be used.
+The UAI (Universities Admission Index) and the TER (Tertiary Entrance Rank) were referred to as similar ranking processes previously used.
+The ATAR is a separate ranking determined by the Universities Admissions Centre (UAC), another body, which is used to assess university entry.
+To differentiate the two, the university entrance rank has been provided separately from the HSC results since 1998.

 SEE MORE OF OUR HSC SYDNEY BLOG POSTS HERE.